YahooArchive/express-map/README.md

 // routeMap => Will contain only the `blog-post` route
 ```

-Take a look at the test examples to see what other ways the route map can be
+Take a look at the test examples to see what other filters can be applied.
-filtered by annotations.

 ### `app.getRouteParams([routeMap])`

 This function returns a mapping of route parameter names to the functions used
 in those route parameters created through the `app.param()` API.

-It takes in an optional parameter, `routeMap`, which is the filtered route map
+It takes in an optional parameter, `routeMap`, which is the route map object
-object used to search for the specific route parameter logic.
-If not provided,
-the full route map object (with no annotation filters) will be used.
+returned from `app.getRouteMap()`.
+If provided, then `getRouteParams()` will
+only search through the routes available in the provided route map object.

+Otherwise, it will search through all routes available in the application.

 It can be used in the following way: